 Who Should Avoid Intermittent Fasting?

-- You are pregnant or breastfeeding.
+- You are pregnant or breastfeeding

 - You have a history of an eating disorder

-- You have low blood pressure.
+- You have low blood pressure

-- You are underweight.
+- You are taking certain medications

-- You have a certain medical condition
+- You have certain medical conditions or health issues, such as diabetes

 Got Questions Before You Start?